Self-host/On-Premise Alternative to IIS SMTP for relaying emails

 • There are no local users, and therefore, SMTP authentication cannot be used.

-• Troubleshooting missing messages is very difficult
+• Troubleshooting failed messages is very difficult

 • No provision to fix incorrectly composed emails.
 For example, the server cannot fix the relayed email if a mandatory header, such as Message-ID, is missing.